 H.265 is still in development and isn’t very widely supported.
 Chances are, most devices you and your audience own aren’t capable of playing back H.265 video.
 We at Dacast are watching the evolution of H.265 closely, and recommend you do the same.

-Of course, the H.26x family of codecs aren’t the only video codecs that exist.
+Of course, the H.26x family of codecs isn’t the only video codec that exists.
 One alternative is VP9, which is developed by Google and is free and open source.
 VP9 is a powerful codec that is used by YouTube.
 It’s also been tested by Netflix and found to be highly effective for delivering 4K video content.

 However, VP9 is at this time not widely supported in the live streaming world.
 Therefore, we can’t recommend using it for streaming.

 There are a variety of other next-generation video codecs being developed.
 Perhaps the most promising of these is AO Media Video 1 (AV1).
 Developed by a consortium of tech companies including Mozilla, Amazon, Netflix, and Google, AV1 promises even higher compression performance than H.265.
 AV1 is a completely open-source and royalty-free codec, and will likely be adopted as a web standard in the future.